1960 24 Hours of Le Mans: Entries

 The ACO received 72 entries for the event, of which only 58 were allowed to practice trying to qualify for the 55 places on the grid (increasing by one from the 54 of previous years).
 Official ‘works’ entries numbered 27, but a number of companies gave strong support to their customer teams.
 Going into the last race of the championship both Scuderia Ferrari and Porsche arrived with 4-car teams.

 With last year's winner Aston Martin having withdrawn from sports car racing to concentrate on Formula One, Ferrari were once again favourites, even though they had only won the opening round of the championship in Argentina and were trailing Porsche in the championship standings.
 Four works cars arrived: two were updated Testarossas and two were the new TRI chassis with independent suspension.
 Driving the updated TR59/60s this year the experienced pairing of Gendebien & Phil Hill were split up.
 Belgian Gendebien was paired with compatriot Paul Frère (who had been second in 1959 for Aston Martin), while Hill was driving with fellow Ferrari F1 team-member Wolfgang von Trips.
-One of the newer TRIs were driven by the other Scuderia F1 drivers Willy Mairesse/Richie Ginther and the second by youngsters Ludovico Scarfiotti/ Ricardo Rodríguez.
-A 1959-model Testarossa was also run by Luigi Chinetti’s North American Racing Team (NART), driven by the older Rodriguez brother, Pedro and André Pilette.
+One of the newer TRIs were driven by the other Scuderia F1 drivers Willy Mairesse/Richie Ginther and the second by Ludovico Scarfiotti/ Pedro Rodríguez.
+A 1959-model Testarossa was also run by Luigi Chinetti’s North American Racing Team (NART), driven by the younger Rodriguez brother, Ricardo and André Pilette.

 Even though the company was still having financial difficulties, this year marked the successful return of Maserati to sports car racing with the highly competitive Tipo 61 ‘Birdcage’, raced by American Lloyd Casner's Camoradi Racing Team.
 The new team, sponsored by Goodyear tyres, had just caused an upset winning the previous race in the championship at the Nürburgring.
 Three cars were entered, driven by Casner himself with Jim Jeffords, Gino Munaron/Giorgio Scarlatti, while Masten Gregory and Chuck Daigh drove the updated original prototype.
 Designer Giulio Alfieri had carefully interpreted the CSI windscreen rules which specified a height but not an angle.
 So with a windscreen almost half the length of the car, it was very aerodynamic and very fast – reaching 170 mph on the Mulsanne straight, compared to the Testarossa's 160 mph.